fbacchella/OpenTSDBStore/README.md

 Usable settings:

- * port: The listnening port of OpenTSDB servers, default to 4242.
+ * port: the listening port of OpenTSDB servers, defaults to 4242.

- * publishers: Who many publishing threads to create, default to 2.
+ * publishers: how many publishing threads to create, defaults to 2.

- * timeout: the networks timeout in seconds, default to 10s.
+ * timeout: the network timeout in seconds, defaults to 10s.

- * buffer: batch size, default to 20 samples.
+ * buffer: batch size, defaults to 20 samples.

- * servers: a semi-column separated lists of servers to use, default to localhost.
+ * servers: a semicolon separated list of servers to use, defaults to localhost.
 It can be an URI, to enforce HTTPS usage.